 Mobile phone reception on Coll

-EE operate from both masts (soon to be all three).
+EE operate from all three masts.

 MVNOs: a guide to virtual networks (which network your mobile phone works on)